-- NSAIDs prevent inflammation in the trigeminovascular system through the inhibition of prostaglandin synthesis. - Metoclopramide increases the absorption of analgesics and alleviate migraine-related nausea and vomiting.

-Be it's a protring to agents, I shows from the shows are an option when nausea and colsorphien. - vomiting are severe. - Monitor for NSAIDs adverse reactions: Gastrointestinal (previous ulcer) disease), CNS (somnolence, dizziness), renal disease, or hypersensitivity reactions, cardiovascular (hypertension, heart failure),
+- NSAIDs prevent inflammation in the trigeminovascular system through the inhibition of prostaglandin synthesis. - Metoclopramide increases the absorption of analgesics and alleviate migraine-related nausea and vomiting. - Suppository analgesic preparations are an option when nausea and vomiting are severe. - Monitor for NSAIDs adverse reactions: Gastrointestinal (previous ulcer disease), CNS (somnolence, dizziness), renal disease, or hypersensitivity reactions, cardiovascular (hypertension, heart failure),